 GT2 featured two dragster cars, which were meant for the Dummied Out drag-racing mode.
 At least you could have fun trying to control all 1000BHP of them.

 GT5 throws in the Volkswagen Kübelwagen (an army vehicle) and the Volkswagen Sambus (a van), though they're used in the Top Gear Test Track challenges.
 It still gives you the Subaru 360 and the like as (unsellable) prize cars, however.

-Joke Level: GT 6 features at least one challenge involving racing a moon buggy around the Apollo 15 landing site.
+Joke Level: GT6 features at least one challenge involving racing a moon buggy around the Apollo 15 landing site.
 Although the zero-gravity environment means it is an actually a lethal one.

 Jay Leno: He's a brand of car in 4, as his unique hot rod with a Sherman tank engine is a bonus vehicle.